SethBushinsky/BGCArgoPlus_submission_code/README.md

 **"Float_gridding_v2026_04.ipynb"**

-8. Gridding:

-**Call "float_data_gridding.py"**
+8. Gridding, **Call "float_data_gridding.py"**:

-1. Read in ../processed/: "[WMO]_Sprof_BGCArgoPlus.nc"
+	- Read in ../processed/: "[WMO]_Sprof_BGCArgoPlus.nc"
-2. save out monthly files ../processed/for_external_sharing/gridded/monthly/
+	- save out monthly files ../processed/for_external_sharing/gridded/monthly/
-3. concatenates monthly into merged files ../processed/for_external_sharing/gridded/
+	- concatenates monthly into merged files ../processed/for_external_sharing/gridded/

 ## Packages required to run our processing code
 We originally made a .yml file available for creating an environment capable of running everything in this repository.
 However, I've found that it is much quicker and easier to install packages one by one or in groups for this repository, so instead of a .yml file here is a list of what you need to install.
 Let me know if I'm missing something.